climatepolicyradar/website/src/routes/jobs/python-engineer.md

 ---
 <!--StartFragment-->

-With a team of ten and expanding, and about to launch our first product, CPR is at an extremely exciting stage.
+With a team of ten and expanding, and about to launch our first product, Climate Policy Radar is at an extremely exciting stage.
 We are now looking for a brilliant and committed Mid-Senior Python Engineer to join our team.

 As a company, we are deeply committed to our employees’ overall wellbeing, reflected in our progressive policies, including offering unlimited leave, flexible working and a wellbeing allowance.